 A second question is how we might conceptualize our role in bringing about change more clearly.
 In our past cycle, policy-change was a key goal.
 Yet this is a long-term result, achieved infrequently, and rarely attributable to the work of a single organization.
-We need to better articulate what stages or aspects of policy change we are affecting (particularly in national-level policy processes where our partners will usually play the frontline role).
-We also need to reflect further on how the dimensions of change we seek contribute to creating conditions for policy change.
-For instance, in our initial "theory of change" outcome mapping exercise, "improved policy environment" sits alongside "amplified collective power" and "responsive institutions" as distinct but mutually reinforcing outcomes of CESR's work to strengthen accountability for human rights obligations in the medium term.
-This recognizes that CESR rarely leads efforts targeting a specific policy reform.
-Rather, we seek significant changes at more fundamental levels, generating activist demand for accountability and opening up more effective routes to channel these demands to the institutions responsible for acting on them.
+In fact, CESR rarely leads efforts targeting a specific policy reform.
+Rather, we seek more fundamental shifts, in order to create conditions for systemic change.
+In our initial theory of change outcome mapping exercise, "improved policy environment" sits alongside "amplified collective power" and "responsive institutions" as distinct but mutually reinforcing outcomes of our work to strengthen accountability for human rights obligations in the medium term.

 A key way we do that is by mobilizing and bringing together a range of allies around a shared 'body of knowledge' and 'tactical repertoire' that informs collective advocacy, for example on fiscal policy.
 In other words, we most often act as a resource base, capacity-builder and connector of national and global civil society.
 Nevertheless, it's important to be nuanced in describing engagement with civil society, as one interviewee flagged; not all of it is on our side.

-At the same time, CESR also plays a leading role in some contexts, for example in advocating for new policy commitments, particularly at the international level, as well as in regional or international standard-setting initiatives that aim to create a more responsive institutional framework for policy change.
+CESR also plays a leading role in some contexts, for example in advocating for new policy commitments, particularly at the international level, as well as in standard-setting initiatives that aim to create more responsive institutions.
 There is a clear connection between these dimensions of our work.
 As one interviewee put it, 'it keeps you honest and in touch in a really authentic way; you can come forward with your analysis in a way you couldn't if you weren't playing that other role'.

 A key question for us going forward is how these three outcomes (and the work we do to achieve them) can be more strategically aligned and whether, in light of the trends outlined above, we should prioritize between them.
-As visualized in the Theory of Change outcome map, we see these outcomes as mutually reinforcing, in principle.
-But we also recognize that in many contexts our ability to shift the policy environment is extremely constrained, and that strengthening the responsiveness of human rights accountability institutions will have limited impact on the change we seek, given the challenges identified in the trends analysis.
-In deciding where to devote our efforts, it will be important to take into account the specificities of each context and the dimension of change CESR is best place to influence.
 The sections below highlight some of the consultation feedback we received relating to these distinct dimensions.